 It was a tale of the haves and have nots in more ways than one.
 Those who had ’em loved ’em.
 Pretty much the only complaints we’ve heard about the Summit Charcoal Grills, even to this day, were about price, and those came from people who didn’t own one, and often had never even seen one.

 Weber listened.
 In 2020 they rolled out new versions retitled Summit Kamados with way lower prices.
-The new three legged Summit E6 Kamado is $1,149 and the cart mounted Summit S6 Kamado is $1,949, knocking about one third off the original price tags!
+The new three legged Summit E6 Kamado is $1,149 and the cart mounted Summit S6 Kamado is $1,949, knocking about fifteen percent off the original price tags!
 That’s pretty amazing because the new models are essentially the same with some minor changes.

 Like what you’re reading?
 Click here to get Smoke Signals, our free monthly email that tells you about new articles, recipes, product reviews, science, myth-busting, and more.
 Be Amazing!

 The new Summit Kamados, like their predecessors, are big steel kamados/grills.
 They are double walled and air insulated.
 Most kamados are heavy ceramic ovens with thick walls that hold temps steady for long durations, a blessing if you nail the desired temp, a curse if you overshoot because they take forever to cool down.
 With air insulation between the outer and inner walls, Summits hold temps well and they can switch gears much faster than ceramic or fiberglass insulated kamados, providing both agility and forgiveness when temperature changes are necessary.